1. How can GCA help me homeschool my children?

 7. How can my child play sports at Red Lion?

 GCA students have the unique opportunity to participate in DIAA competitive sports at Red Lion Christian Academy.
-To be eligible, athletes in grades 6th – 12th must report to our diploma program, RLCA at Glasgow, AND enroll in a minimum of three GCA classes (any two core classes plus Bible).
+To be eligible, athletes in grades 6th – 12th must report to our diploma program, RLCA at Glasgow, AND enroll in a minimum of two GCA classes [ONE core class (science, math, OR English) AND Bible).
 For more details, click here.

 For more information about Red Lion Christian Academy’s sports program, visit www.redlionssports.com .